emse-sas/sca_framework/docs/sources/tuto/home.rst

+Welcome to the scack's tutorials !

-This section presents tutorials to launch your first successful attack and latter customize it.
+This section explains how to launch your first successful attack and latter customize it.

-Before get into any tutorials make sure you are familiar with SCA, our test-bench and already have notions in VHDL, C and Python.
+Before get into any tutorials make sure you are familiar with side-channel analysis and our test-bench.
+It is better to be confortable with VHDL, C, Python.
+We also recommend to have notion in FPGA workflows.

 Installation
 ***************************************************************